stdnt-c1/A-Hand-For-A-Game/docs/CONTROLS_README.md

-# Gesture Definitions (Revised)
+# Gesture Control Specifications
-This document defines a set of hand gestures for the right hand only, used to control actions, camera movements, character movements, and navigation in an interactive system.
-Gestures are detected based on key points (fingertips, metacarpal points, wrist), regions of interest (ROIs), and a 3-axis formation.
-Rules are designed to be non-conflicting, robust to tracking noise, and clear for implementation, with explicit details on which controls can coexist and which are mutually exclusive.

----

-## IMPORTANT PROJECT DISCLAIMERS

-> **⚠️ PERSONAL PROJECT NOTICE:**
+This document defines the hand gesture recognition system for the AzimuthControl project.
+All gestures are calibrated for right-hand detection only and are designed for gaming control applications.

+> [!WARNING]
-> This gesture recognition system was developed as a personal exploration project to answer the question: "Can I play a game with just a single hand without touching anything physically?"
-The gestures and thresholds are specifically calibrated for the original developer's hand anatomy, camera setup, and comfort preferences.
-Results may vary significantly for other users.
+> This gesture recognition system was developed as a personal research project.
+The gestures and thresholds are specifically calibrated for the original developer's hand anatomy, camera setup, and hardware configuration.
+Performance may vary significantly for other users.
-> **THIS PROJECT IS CAMERA-DEPENDENT.
-THERE ARE NO EXTRA FEATURES OR INPUT (E.G. IMU, RANGE FINDER, ETC.) AVAILABLE.
-THIS PROJECT CHALLENGES THE ATTEMPT OF TRANSLATING 3D GESTURES INTO 2D INPUT.
-MEANING ALL CALCULATIONS AND FORMS/GESTURES SELECTED ARE CRUCIAL.**

-> **⚠️ NOT DESIGNED FOR ACCESSIBILITY:**
-> While this system may incidentally work for some users with disabilities, it was **NOT** specifically designed or tested as an accessibility solution.
-The complex gesture requirements and precision needed may actually create barriers rather than remove them.
-Users seeking accessibility solutions should consider purpose-built assistive technologies.

-> **⚠️ EXPERIMENTAL NATURE:**
+> [!IMPORTANT]
-> This is an experimental proof-of-concept.
-The system may have inconsistent performance, false positives/negatives, and may require significant calibration for different users, environments, or hardware setups.

-## TECHNICAL LIMITATIONS AND WARNINGS
+> This system relies solely on camera input for 3D gesture translation to 2D input commands.
+No additional sensors (IMU, range finder, etc.) are available.
+All calculations and gesture selections are critical for system functionality.

+## Technical Limitations

-> **📷 CAMERA DEPENDENCY:**
+> [!NOTE]
-> - Performance heavily depends on camera quality, lighting conditions, and positioning
-> - Requires consistent camera angle and distance for reliable detection
+> **Camera Dependency**: Performance depends heavily on camera quality, lighting conditions, and positioning.
+Requires consistent camera angle and distance for reliable detection.
-> - May fail in low-light conditions, direct sunlight, or with background hand-like objects
-> - Webcam quality and FPS directly impact gesture recognition accuracy

-> **🤚 HAND ANATOMY VARIATIONS:**
+> [!CAUTION]
-> - Gesture definitions assume specific finger length ratios and joint flexibility
-> - May not work for users with:
+> **Hand Anatomy Variations**: Gesture definitions assume specific finger length ratios and joint flexibility.
+May not function properly for users with different hand proportions or limited finger mobility.
->   - Different hand proportions
->   - Limited finger mobility or joint conditions
->   - Significant scarring or missing digits
 >   - Hand tremors or involuntary movements
 > - Children's hands may be too small for accurate detection of defined distances